Carl Leto, MD

 Julie Leigh, MD

-Dr. Leigh provides care in her specialty, uveitis (inflammatory diseases of the eye), as well as in general ophthalmology, including routine eye examinations, diabetic examinations, cataract surgery, and glaucoma evaluations.
-In addition to her practice, she also volunteers at the Lions Eye Clinic at Fairfax Hospital.
+Dr. Leigh provides general eye care and accepts referrals from all over the Washington metropolitan area in her specialty, uveitis (inflammatory diseases of the eye).
+Her general ophthalmology practice scope includes routine eye examinations, diabetic evaluations, cataract surgery, glaucoma care, and dry eye evaluations.
+She is a member of the American Academy of Ophthalmology and the Northern Virginia Academy of Ophthalmology.
+In addition to her practice, she also volunteers at the Lions Eye Clinic at Inova Fairfax Hospital.
 Dr. Leigh is fluent in Russian and Spanish, and understands French.